ArtesOscuras/Dicma.py/README.md

 ### Dicma creates massive wordlists based on specific words for password cracking.

-It includes extracted patterns from rockyou.txt dictionary to "passworize" any specific word or concept.
+It includes extracted patterns from the rockyou.txt dictionary to "passworize" any specific word or concept.
-Commontly users use a specific word or concept to create their passwords.
-They modify the concept with simbols, and also they attach numbers and simbols to acomplish the password requirements.
+Users often create passwords based on specific words or concepts.
+They modify these with symbols, numbers, and capitalization to meet password requirements.

-Unfortunatly this behavior coult be predicteble because some of this patterns are used more than others.
-Dicma extract this patterns from masive dictionaryes and you can even use your specific dicitonary to extract the patterns.
-All possible combinations are returned for password cracking purpose, using hashcat, john the ripper, or any other software.
+Unfortunately, this behavior can be predictable, as some patterns are more commonly used than others.
+Dicma extracts these patterns from massive dictionaries, and you can even use your own custom dictionary to extract patterns.
+All possible combinations are returned for password cracking purposes using tools like Hashcat, John the Ripper, or others.

 ```
 usage: dicma.py [-h] (-u USERS | -p PASSWORD) [-l] [-f] [-nv] [-d file_name] [-o file_name]